The Best Ways To Make Your Home and Move Environmentally Friendly

 Tags: Tags: , , , , , , , , , , , , , ,

-Around 32.1 million Americans—some 14 million households—moved back in 2019.
-That’s a lot of moving and shaking, and it’s a lot of extra strain on the environment.
+With a migration rate of 8.7%, nearly 30 million people moved within the United States.
+That’s a lot of moving and shaking, and it puts a lot of moving and shaking, and it’s a lot of extra strain on the environment.
 An increasing number of Americans are committing to doing more to protect the environment, and green moving is becoming a popular topic.

 Eco-friendly moving—and especially zero-waste moving—requires some time and detailed planning.
 But that’s a good thing because you’ll have all of your ducks in a row by moving day, which means you’ll have an easy time of it.
 Here at Hire a Helper, we’re all about making your life easier, but we’re also about doing our part to take a load off the environment.
 This guide will help you achieve a green relocation, no matter how far you have to go.